drupalglacier/glacier_deploy/README.md

 Furthermore it is highly recommended that both the `glacier_deploy` and the `environment` directory are not accessible from the web.

-By default the `setup.sh` script copies the example configuration files (`config.cfg.example` and `settings.local.php.example`) to your `environment` directory and uses those for the setup process.
-But usually you want to make changes to the `config.cfg` file to meet the conditions of your development environment.
-To do so, manually copy the file from `glacier_deploy/files` to your `environment` directory (remove the `.example` ending) and change the settings to fulfill your needs.

 ```
 .
 ├── docroot